-Furikake, the savory Japanese seasonings for sprinkling on rice, merit an entire section even in Manhattan’s tinyest Japanese markets.
-And if you’ve had them, you understand why: They enliven a plain bowl of rice—add some mayo[link to Japanese Mayo recipe] and a fried egg and you can call it a meal (I relied heavily on furikake when I lived in a dorm room with just a rice cooker for making dinner).
-Furikake taste good on almost any savory food you can imagine; you’ll find yourself shaking them onto salad, popcorn, and soup.
+Furikake, the savory Japanese seasonings for sprinkling on rice, merits an entire section even in Manhattan’s tinyest Japanese markets.
+And if you’ve had it, you understand why: It enlivens a plain bowl of rice—add some mayo[link to Japanese Mayo recipe] and a fried egg and you can call it a meal (I relied heavily on furikake when I lived in a dorm room with just a rice cooker for making dinner).
+Furikake taste good on almost any savory food you can imagine; you’ll find yourself shaking it onto salad, popcorn, and soup.

 The simplest versions of furikake include as few as two ingredients, usually dried fish and seaweed.
 That might sound like a very fishy flavor, but it’s more salty and umami (think miso soup, not canned sardines).
 You’ll see mixtures with bits of dried egg, shrimp, salmon roe, shiso, wasabi, and even buttered potato (I doubt that last one is natural).
 They come in jars for shaking into your bowl and in packets that are meant to be mixed with rice for omusubi (rice balls).